Josh Jung Player Props: Rangers vs. Astros

-Josh Jung -- with an on-base percentage of .275 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the hill, on July 2 at 2:35 PM ET.
+The Texas Rangers, including Josh Jung (batting .237 in his past 10 games, with two doubles, two home runs, two walks and six RBI), take on starter Cristian Javier and the Houston Astros at Globe Life Field, Monday at 2:05 PM ET.

-In his most recent game, he went 1-for-4 with a double and an RBI against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Josh Jung Game Info & Props vs. the Astros